-- If you are drinking alcohol stay within the level recommended by the National Guidelines (no more than 4 standard drinks on any one day).
-If members of your family are drinking you can help them reduce the risk of harm by setting some rules, and providing them with food and water. - It is safer for pregnant women not to use alcohol, tobacco and other drugs because it can affect their unborn baby. - When people who use intravenous drugs share equipment they may be at risk of harm from blood borne viruses like hepatitis C and HIV.
+- b If you are drinking alcohol stay within the level recommended by the National Guidelines.
+If members of your family are drinking you can help them reduce the risk of harm by setting some rules, and providing them with food and water. - It is safer for pregnant women not to use alcohol, tobacco and other drugs because it can affect their unborn baby. - when people who use intravenous drugs share equipment they may be at risk of harm from blood borne viruses like hepatitis C and HIV.
 An important way of reducing harm is to make sure they have clean equipment and never share.